JohnCoene/firebase/docs/auth/ui.md

 ## Introduction

 To demonstrate we will build an application that allows users to sign-up/sign-in.
-The very thing we do is place `useFirebase` in the Shiny UI, making sure you also place `useFirebaseUI` in there.
+The very thing we do is place `useFirebase` in the Shiny UI, making sure you also place `firebaseUIContainer` where you want the pre-built UI to appear in your application.
 This imports the necessary dependencies., without it nothing will work.

 ```r
 library(shiny)